Tagged: cafe tuesday

 Thank you both for your advice.
 I must admit, this was a loaded question as I am trying to gain confidence for my new endeavor as the Coordinator for Los Alamos.

 Lawrence, what do you tell your teens regarding the time commitment?
 Our programs run differently, I know, but Michelle has told people 2 meetings/month (one to plan the event and one is the event).
 How much time do your teens give to your program/month?05/26/2015 at 10:40 am #4348

 It’s hard to know how much time they take to plan a program, but the programs themselves are 1.5 hrs.05/27/2015 at 9:14 am #4352Natanya CivjanParticipant

 Try to form a meaningful connection with the teen leaders early on.
 Find those leaders that are exceptionally dedicated and find ways to involve them in organizing the rest of the group, giving chances for them to step up with more responsibility.
 Make the leaders understand that this is their cafe and that you are a facilitator.
-At least, this is what Meghan of Taos recommended to me and proved very good advice last year :)06/04/2015 at 7:59 am #4359
+At least, this is what the adult leader of Taos recommended to me and proved very good advice last year :)06/04/2015 at 7:59 am #4359